flockcover/tech-screen-instructions/Task2.md

 3) (Bonus - only attempt if you have time): The API returns drone crash statistics.
 Build a UI which allows you to filter the drones by crash rate range (for example: between 0-10%).

 ## Submission guidelines
 - Please ensure that your submission is runnable.
-Non-executing submissions will be diqualified without further review.
 Bonus points if in addition to the code, you deploy this to a PaaS provider of your choice (unless your solution is a mobile solution, we understand that makes this impossible, and will not mark you down).
 - Please submit your code as a link to a version control system of your choice.
 We would love to see your commit process.
 - Assume this is a spike which could evolve into a fully fledged product, and architect your code accordingly.
 - In addition to your code, please submit a brief document (as a README or otherwise), answering the following questions: